 One-on-ones can be about almost anything, but if you’re at a loss where to start, we’ve put together a list of questions for you in 6 different categories.
 For example, you may want to get a better understanding of how your team members operate, increase team cohesion, discuss workplace welfare or more.

-1. Work habits
+1. Work habits and employee performance

 Which time of day do you feel most productive?